Pepper Spray Laws & State Restrictions

 States Where Pepper Sprays Have Some Restrictions

-Wisconsin: Tear gas is not permissible.
+• Wisconsin Pepper Spray Laws: Tear gas is not permissible.
 By regulation, OC products with a maximum OC concentration of 10% and weight range of oleoresin of capsicum and inert ingredients of 15-60 grams are authorized.
 This is 1/2 oz. and 2 oz. sprays.
-Further, the product cannot be camouflaged, and must have a safety feature designed to prevent accidental discharge.
+Further, the product cannot be camouflaged and must have a safety feature designed to prevent accidental discharge.
 The units may not have an effective range of over 20 feet and must have an effective range of six feet.
-In addition there are certain labeling and packaging requirements: must state cannot sell to anyone under 18 and the phone number of the manufacturer has to be on the label.
+In addition, there are certain labeling and packaging requirements: must state cannot sell to anyone under 18 and the phone number of the manufacturer has to be on the label.
 The units must also be sold in sealed tamper-proof packages.

-NOTE: Pepper Spray is legal in all 50 states, however a number of cities and states have restrictions on sizes, strengths, and the way your purchase them, etc..
-If you have a question, it is wise to check with you local city or state attorneys office.
-Defense sprays should only be purchased by those 18 years of age or older.
+NOTE: Pepper Spray is legal in all 50 states, however a number of cities and states have pepper spray laws & restrictions on sizes, strengths, and the way your purchase them, etc..
+If you have a question about pepper spray laws in your jurisdiction, it is wise to check with your local city or state attorneys office.
+Pepper sprays should only be purchased by those 18 years of age or older.
 The above list may not be totally accurate or complete and Supreme Defense accepts no responsibility for its accuracy or completeness.